mit-han-lab/TinyChatEngine/README.md

 # TinyChatEngine: On-Device LLM Inference Library

-Running large language models (LLMs) on the edge is useful: running copilot services (coding, office, smart reply) on laptops, cars, robots, and more.
+Running large language models (LLMs) on the edge is useful: copilot services (coding, office, smart reply) on laptops, cars, robots, and more.
 Users can get instant responses  with better privacy, as the data is local.

 This is enabled by LLM model compression technique: [SmoothQuant](https://github.com/mit-han-lab/smoothquant) and [AWQ (Activation-aware Weight Quantization)](https://github.com/mit-han-lab/llm-awq), co-designed with TinyChatEngine that implements the compressed low-precision model.